twongCMU/TheLangGame/README.md

 A tool for adding TTS and translations to video text heavy video games

 ![View of the tool in action](thelanggame.png)
-Pictured: the tool on the left with automatically updating translations for difficult words
+Pictured: the tool on the left with automatically updating translations for difficult words.
+Not shown: the Text-To-Speech playback of the dialog for listening practice

 I'm keeping this repo up to date as a backup of my code but don't expect it to work well out of the box.
 It depends on a hunspell dictionary, a stardict dictionary, and a bunch of files that list common French words.
 I'm not providing them because I don't own the files I'm using, but these are all standard files that can be found online.